Skip to contents

 2.2.
 Signature

-signature is a dataframe with columns “probe_id” and “feature_name”.
-If the signature is “bi-directional” or “categorical” (specified in direction_type in metadata), then column “direction” is also required.
+signature is a dataframe with the columns “probe_id” and “feature_name”.
+If the signature is bi-directional or categorical (as specified in direction_type within metadata), an additional column, “group_label”, is also required.

-An optional column “score” is recommended when applicable.
+An optional column “score” is highly recommended when applicable.

 Option 1: Extract signature from a differential analysis results table.

 In this example, we extract a bi-directional signature from a difexp object (see next section) using the score_cutoff and adj_p_cutoff specified in the metadata.
-A difexp object is simply a properly formatted data frame reporting the results of a differential analysis (e.g., by Limma).
-It looks something like this:
+A difexp object is a properly formatted data frame reporting the results of a differential analysis (e.g., by Limma).

 #> probe_id logfc mean score p_value adj_p b feature_name